NEJLT/nejlt-website/content/policies/coi.md

 title="Conflicts of interest"
 +++

-NEJLT offers a high degree of blinding during review.
+NEJLT offers a high degree of anonymity during review.
 This means it is possible for sitting board members to be co-authors on submissions.
 However, the following rules apply:

 * No person with a conflict-of-interest with an author may have influence over or observe the decision making process for that author's submissions.
 * The sitting EiC may not be listed as an author on any submissions.